o355/pitop-brightnesskeys/README.md

 # Getting shortcuts to work
 Thanks to @rricharz for the original code.
 To restore functionality to your brightness keys with the new device manager, you'll want to add the following code to the keyboard section of the file `/home/pi/.config/openbox/lxde-pi-rc.xml`.

+The code below is properly formatted to fit the file with tabbing and all.

 ```
     <keybind key="0xC7">